Hypertensive urgency

 A hypertensive urgency is a clinical situation in which blood pressure is very high (e.g., 220/125 mmHg) with minimal or no symptoms, and no signs or symptoms indicating acute organ damage.
-This contrasts with a hypertensive emergency where severe blood pressure is accompanied by evidence of progressive organ or system damage.
+This contrasts with a hypertensive emergency where severely high blood pressure is accompanied by evidence of progressive organ or system damage.

 Definition

 Hypertensive urgency is defined as severely high blood pressure with no evidence of end organ damage.
+In 2025, the term "Severe Hypertension", despite its apparent generic nature, was formally recommended to replace "Hypertensive Urgency" by the American Heart Association.
 The term "malignant hypertension" was also included under this category with grade III/IV hypertensive retinopathy.
 However, in 2018, European Society of Cardiology and the European Society of Hypertension issued a new guideline which put "malignant hypertension" under the category "hypertensive emergency", which emphasize on poor outcome if the condition is not treated urgently.

 Treatment

 In a hypertensive urgency blood pressure should be lowered carefully to ≤160/≤100 mmHg over a period of hours to days, this can often be done as an outpatient.
 There is limited evidence regarding the most appropriate rate of blood pressure reduction, although it is recommended that mean arterial pressure should be lowered by no more than 25 to 30 percent over the first few hours.
 Recommended medications for hypertensive urgencies include: captopril, labetalol, amlodipine, felodipine, isradipine, and prazosin.
 Sublingual nifedipine is not recommended in hypertensive urgencies.
 This is because nifedipine can cause rapid decrease of blood pressure which can precipitate cerebral or cardiac ischemic events.
 There is also lack of evidence on the benefits of nifedipine in controlling hypertension.
 Acute administration of drugs should be followed by several hours of observation to ensure that blood pressure does not fall too much.
 Aggressive dosing with intravenous drugs or oral agents which lowers blood pressure too rapidly carries risk; conversely there is no evidence that failure to rapidly lower blood pressure in a hypertensive urgency is associated with any increased short-term risk.